Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 With Singapore Airlines’ recent award sale, this flight was on sale for 61,600 Singapore Airlines miles each way.
 Because of the 1:1 transfer ratio, this is exactly 61,600 Citi ThankYou points too.
 This makes each point worth an incredible ~5.9 cents each ($3,608 cash price / 61,600 miles)!

 Considering an example of earning 3X ThankYou points at gas stations with the Citi Premier, this is a total of ~18 cents back per $1 (5.9 cents per point x 3 points per $1 = ~18 cents per $1) on these common purchases (or 18% return).

 Or imagine earning 5 Citi ThankYou points per dollar on dining with the Citi Prestige Card, which would yield ~30 cents per $1 spending (5.9 cents per point x 5 points per $1 = ~30 cents per $1)!
 These are absolutely astonishing reward values.

 Is Citi ThankYou the Right Program for You?

-The most important thing to consider with the Citi ThankYou program is whether or not it fits into your travel habits.
-It’s slightly less flexible than other reward programs, meaning it won’t be a good pcik for everyone.
+The most important thing to consider with ANY program is whether or not it fits into your travel habits.
+It’s slightly less flexible than other reward programs, meaning it won’t be a good pick for everyone.
 For example, it lacks a solid domestic airline transfer partner.
 While it does offer JetBlue, they don’t have as many flights, or access to as many airports as an airline like American Airlines, Delta, or United Airlines.
-So if JetBlue doesn’t fly to your airport, it won’t do you any good.
+So if JetBlue doesn’t fly to your airport, that transfer partner will do you no good.

 I think the fact that they don’t offer hotel transfer partners is another way in which this program is less flexible.
 While it is true that hotel transfer partners usually offer lower value than airline transfer partners (considering other flexible rewards programs), it is still nice to have the option.